timgit/file-tagger/README.md

 file-tagger
 ===========

-Dynamically creates HTML tags for JavaScript, CSS or other file-based elements in an ASP.NET MVC project.
+FileTagger provides HTML helpers to create tags for JavaScript, CSS or other file-based elements in an ASP.NET MVC project.

 This was originally built for injecting revision-named JavaScript and CSS bundles from client-side build tools, such as grunt-filerev or gulp-rev.  However, it could be used simply to inject tags baesd on the virtual path of the hosting application.